Cashkid500/coffee_shop/README.md

 # coffee_shop

-Coffee Shop is a mobile application developed with Fluttert  .
+Coffee Shop is a mobile application developed with Flutter.

 ## Getting Started